Separate registration is required for the Education Courses.

 The Multidisciplinary Research Needs Workshop provides a forum for informal discussion on current and emerging topics in birth defects research to facilitate collaboration and identify ways that BDRP might contribute to progressing these topics.

 Organized by the Student Affairs Committee

-The Grant Development Workshop is designed for beginning and experienced grant writers and will provide advice and techniques on how to write a successful grant proposal.
-Specific topics include identifying appropriate funding sources, navigating the grant submission process, and improving persuasive writing skills.
-Attendees will learn about the typical questions funders ask when considering a grant proposal and the criteria used.
-The workshop will include mentors with experience with the grantsmanship process as well as grant reviewers from various funding sources including the NIH, March of Dimes, and Burroughs Wellcome Fund.
+The Professional Development Workshop on Science Communication is designed for beginning and experienced scientists and will provide advice and techniques on how to effectively communicate complex scientific concepts, research, and the impacts of that research.
+Attendees will learn key attributes of an “elevator pitch” to simplify complicated science for short and effective communication.
+Practical exercises will be included to develop key messages and adjust the delivery of a presentation based on the audience and purpose.
 This workshop is organized by the Student Affairs Committee.
 Attendees of all career stages are encouraged to participate.
 Separate registration is required to attend this workshop.
 Trainees may register at no additional charge, and other attendees pay a nominal fee.
-This workshop will take place on Monday, June 26.

 Platforms and Posters